 People are also looking for a community that they can bond with.
 Social media connects us with people from every walk of life, but it can also help us create niche groups that share the same interests.
 When a brand uses user-generated content in their marketing efforts, they create a sense of community around their brand and form an identity.

 Did you know that 86% of businesses incorporate user-generated content into their marketing strategy?
 Most consumers don’t believe brands create authentic content, and they place more value on those who do.
 In fact, 63% of consumers would rather buy from a brand they feel is authentic over its competitors.

 The ROI for user-generated content is high, making it valuable to marketers.
-Users are not paid for their content, so brands do not have to invest into the creation.
+Users are not paid for their content, so brands do not have to invest in the creation.
 They just have to capitalize on the opportunity.
 A mix of user-generated content and brand content creates a 28% rise in engagement over brand content alone.
 Once you recognize the importance of UGC, it is time to put it into action.

 Three key ways to use UGC